Skip to main content Skip to main navigation Skip to footer content

 The Spanish Weekly Resources Call was integrated into the COVID-19 Equity Project’s Immigrant Refugee Coalition community health worker (CHW) model to supplement health information and strengthen the capacity of the CHWs to serve vulnerable communities in Fresno County.
 The community resources call was an integral part of the pandemic response and was a tool to help CHWs keep updated with ever-changing guidelines and emerging science.

-• Invest in Southwest
+Invest In Southwest

 Invest in Southwest